 Once a sampling frame is validated, Westat draws a scientific random sample of a minimum of 150 schools from each frame with two replacement schools for each original school, unless there are less than 150 schools, in which case all schools would be sampled.
-A minimum of 50 schools were sampled for benchmarking participants (e.g., U.S. states that participated in 2012).
-The list of selected schools, both original and replacement, is delivered to each education system’s PISA national center.
+A minimum of 50 schools are sampled for adjudicating entities (e.g., U.S. states that opt to participate separately in 2015).
+The list of selected schools, both original and replacement, is delivered to each education system's PISA national center.
 Countries and education systems do not draw their own samples.

 Each country/education system is responsible for recruiting the sampled schools.
 They begin with the original sample and only use the replacement schools if an original school refuses to participate.
 In accordance with PISA guidelines, replacement schools are identified by assigning the two schools neighboring the sampled school in the frame as substitutes to be used in instances where an original sampled school refuses to participate.
 Replacement schools are required to be in the same implicit stratum (i.e., have similar demographic characteristics) as the sampled school.
 A minimum participation rate of 65 percent of schools from the original sample of schools is required for a country or education system's data to be included in the international database.

 After schools are sampled and agree to participate, students are sampled.
-Each country/education system submits student listing forms containing all age-eligible students for each of their schools to ACER, an education research firm in Australia and the lead organization of the PISA 2012 international consortium, for student level sampling.
+Each country/education system submits student listing forms containing all age-eligible students for each of their schools using Key Quest, the internationally provided software.

 Schools inform students of their selection to participate on assessment day.
 Student participation must be at least 80 percent for a country's/education system's data to be reported by the OECD.